Acknowledgement of the Research Support Fund

 York’s specific examples of categories of eligible expenditures for the Research Support Fund may be found below (“Performance Objectives”).

-York University reports annually on these expenditures and makes those reports publicly available on this web page.
+Past grant amounts detailing allocations across the five expenditure categories, can be found here.
 York University is grateful to the Government of Canada for supporting the direct costs through research grants and training awards as well as supporting a portion of the indirect costs of research.

 York University’s Performance Objectives for the Research Support Fund

-Indirect costs are those expenses that the university incurs to provide researchers and students with world class research facilities and services.
+Indirect costs are those expenses that the University incurs to provide researchers and students with world class research facilities and services.

 Eligible indirect costs of research include:

 - maintenance of labs, studios and equipment including information technologies

 - keeping knowledge resources such as library holdings and electronic subscriptions current